awsdocs/amazon-ecs-developer-guide/doc_source/ecs_run_task.md

 To deploy your application to run continually or to place it behind a load balancer, create an Amazon ECS service\.
 For more information, see [Amazon ECS services](ecs_services.md)\.

-To run a standalone task use one of the following procedures\.

-If you are creating a Windows service for the Fargate launch type, you must use the classic console\.

 To run a standalone task using the classic console

 1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.